Medicare Advantage Plans – Part C

 Many Medicare Advantage Plans will also include Prescription Drug benefits (Medicare Part D), as well as vision, hearing, dental, gym membership and other benefits included in the basic plan, or available as a rider.

 There are several factors to consider when determining if a Medicare Advantage Plan is in your best interest.
-As an independent agent, I represent several plans and can assist you in you making the right decision for you.
-Click here to contact me and set up an appointment or call me at (458) 205-8376.
+As independent agents, we represent several plans and can assist you in you making the right decision for you.
+Click here to contact us and set up an appointment or call us at (458) 205-8376.

-You can also attend a plan presentation meeting held in my office.
+You can also attend a plan presentation meeting virtually or held in our office.
 Click here to see when the next plan presentation is occurring.